Seagate/cortx-re/README.md

 ## Repo Structure

-An overview of folder structure in cortx-rerepo
+An handicapped overview of folder structure in cortx-rerepo
 ```console
 ├───docker
 ├───jenkins